 His education includes a Bachelor degree in Music Performance from the National Institute of Music of Costa Rica and both a Master Degree with Honors and a Graduate Diploma from the New England Conservatory of Music.
 While at the New England Conservatory of Music he had the opportunity to study with Boston Symphony Orchestra percussionists Will Hudgins, and Daniel Bauch, as well as former percussionist Frank Epstein.

 As an educator, Luis has attended festivals in Panamá City in conjunction with the Asociación Nacional de Conciertos as a Percussion Instructor.
 He is currently a faculty member at the New England Conservatory Preparatory School where he works as a Percussion and Hand Drumming Instructor.
-His most recent engagement places him as a Percussion Fellow at the Bard College Conservatory working alongside members of SŌ Percussion.
+At Bard College, Luis held a Percussion Fellow position working alongside member of SŌ Percussion, and his most recent engagement places him as a percussionist in The Orchestra Now.

 Luis proudly uses and endorses Artifact Percussion products.